nilsmango/nilsmango.ch/content/now.md

 - More social, less media (spending more time with loved ones and friends, meditation, and reading)
   - Read books, not the internet
 - Still essentializing my life

+>If you want to keep tabs on my life, consider subscribing to my [newsletter](http://eepurl.com/hR1b3v).